makersacademy/bowling-challenge/README.md

 In console:
 $ var game = new Game()
-$ g.pinsKnockedDown(4)
+$ game.pinsKnockedDown(4)

-- Enter number of pins till end of the Game.
+- Enter number of pins till the end of the Game.
+You'll be able to see scores and bonuses.

 HAVE FUN!